Aerial view of two people ice skating along a well-maintained skate trail through the forest at Arrowhead Park.

 Wayne Gretzky Estates Winery & Distillery

-Plan on skating a few laps around the outdoor skating rink when you visit “the Great One’s” winery in Niagara-on-the-Lake.
+Plan on skating a few laps around the outdoor skating rink when you visit “the Great One’s” winery and distillery in Niagara-on-the-Lake.

-To avoid disappointment, bring your own skates and helmets since rentals are limited.
+Bring your own skates and helmets to avoid disappointment since rentals are limited.

 Look out for featured events like Saturday DJ nights and wind down at the heated patio with a glass of signature wine or whisky.

-Details: Usually opens in early December but check in advance of your visit.
+The rink typically opens in December; however, confirm in advance of your visit.

 Location: 1219 Niagara Stone Road, Niagara-on-the-Lake